 Reason 7: You can decide who will look after your children

-In the event of death, if your children are left with no surviving parent or appointed guardian, without a Will, you will have no final say on who will look after them.
+In the event of death, if your children are left with no surviving parent or appointed guardian without a Will, you will have no final say on who will look after them.
 This matter will then be referred to the courts to make a decision.
-By drafting a Will, you can appoint a legal guardian you trust to look after your children.
-This alone is an extremely important reason to draft a Will.
+By drafting a Will, you can appoint legal guardians that you trust to look after your children.
+This alone is a significant reason to invest in will writing services.

 Not only is it important to make a Will that reflects your wishes, but it must also be legally valid.
 For a Will to be valid, you must have mental capacity, and it must be clearly written, properly witnessed, and freely entered into without any coercion by another person.
 For this reason, it is important to engage the services of a specialist Solicitor who can guide you through the process, ensure your Will is valid, and store your Will safely.